lumiere000/blog/zabbix_template/Template-Virt-VMware/readme.md

+get your vsphere login with read only permission for the macros.
 Create a esxi host with Template Virt VMware, set following :

 To use VMware simple checks the host must have the following user macros defined,